A federal judge has responded to the union’s challenge to last November's AFP raids

-(AFP) was dismissed by the Federal Court in Brisbane last Friday (22 July).
+A challenge by the Construction, Forestry, Mining and Energy Union (CFMEU) against prior office raids by the Australian Federal Police (AFP) was dismissed by the Federal Court in Brisbane last Friday (22 July).

 The union alleged that the raids – which occurred in November last year as part of the Royal Commission into Trade Union Governance and Corruption – were unlawful in both the issue and the execution of the police warrant.

 On 19 November, the AFP entered the union’s Queensland and Northern Territory branch in Bowen Hills, Brisbane and seized tens of thousands of documents and digital files.

 The day after the raids, the CFMEU filed an injunction against the AFP, preventing them from accessing and viewing the confiscated files.